-One of the most important tasks of the HRA is to try to prevent deaths from Acute Mountain Sickness that confronts foreign trekkers and Nepali people.
-Since its inception, it has manned a small aid post in the Khumbu village of Pheriche at an altitude of 14,343 feet.
+One of the most important tasks of the HRA is to try to prevent deaths from Mountain Illness that confronts foreign trekkers and Nepali people.
+Since its inception, it has manned a small aid post in the Khumbu village of Pheriche at an altitude of 4,250m.
 The Pheriche aid-post is manned twice yearly during the trekking season by volunteer doctors.
-Similarly since November 1981 another permanent aid post in Manang, manned by volunteer doctors of HRA has been in operation.
-The Association has also opened various temporary post during tourist seasons at various points like the Na Village in Rolwaling, at the mouth of the Annapurna Sanctuary, the Gokyo Trail, and at the Gosaikunda Lake area.
+Similarly, since November 1981 another permanent aid post in Manang at an altitude of 3,550m manned by volunteer doctors of HRA has been in operation.
+The Association has also opened various temporary posts during tourist seasons at various points like the Na Village in Rolwaling, at the mouth of the Annapurna Sanctuary, the Gokyo Trail and at the Gosaikunda Lake area.

 HRA has published various pamphlets concerning mountain safety, especially dealing with the prevention of Acute Mountain Sickness (AMS) and provided updated information on AMS as compiled by the HRA's voluntary doctors, who have gained additional insight from research they have conducted.
-The HRA pamphlets are available in English, French, German, Hebrew and Japanese.
+The HRA pamphlets are available in English and Nepali.

 1. Dr. John Skow USA

-Prof. Hayata contributed more than US$ 50,000 at that time for the construction of the trekkers Aid Post at Pheriche and for the purchase of equipments and medicines.
-He further supported the Japanese volunteer doctors with round trip airfares from Japan as well as funds for their upkeep for a period of 5 years.
-Moreover Namka Sherpa, who suceeded Tashi was supported by Prof. Hayata for over six years.
-Prof. Hayata will forever be remembered as one who visualised the importance of HRA for Nepal as well as for study of AMS in the Himalaya.
+Prof. Y. Hayata contributed more than US$ 50,000 at that time for the construction of the trekkers Aid Post at Pheriche and for the purchase of equipment and medicines.
+He further supported the Japanese volunteer doctors with round trip airfares from Japan as well as funds for their upkeep for a period of five years.
+Moreover Late Namka Sherpa, who succeeded Tashi was supported by Prof. Hayata for over six years.
+Prof. Hayata will forever be remembered as one who visualized the importance of HRA for Nepal as well as for study of AMS in the Himalaya.

 The first doctor involved at the time HRA was officially formed was Dr. John Dickinson, who was an internist at the Shanta Bhawan Hospital (now known as Patan Hospital).
 He was the first doctor to have handled most of the cases concerning Acute Mountain Sickness not only in Nepal but perhaps in the whole world.
 Any doctor who wanted to know anything on AMS consulted Dr. Dickinson.
 He wrote the first brochure on AMS for the Himalayan Rescue Association and no other brochure that has followed will ever match it.